DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

 Thinkers That Alerted Humanity About Stupidity

-- Desiderius Erasmus: a prominent Renaissance scholar, and close friend to Saint Thomas Moore, he explored the theme of stupidity in his (highly daring at the time of inquisition) satirical work "The Praise of Stupidity," written in 1509.
+Desiderius Erasmus: a prominent Renaissance scholar, and close friend to Saint Thomas Moore, he explored the theme of stupidity in his (highly daring at the time of inquisition) satirical work "The Praise of Stupidity" (Stultitiae Laus in latin) written in 1509.
 Through the character of Folly (or "stupidity" (stultitia) in Latin), he critiques the absurdities and ignorance of society, emphasizing that stupidity involves a persistent refusal to learn from mistakes.
 By blending humor with sharp criticism, Erasmus challenges readers to reflect on their own foolishness and its broader consequences, making a bold statement for his time.

-We posit a Stupidity Quotient (SQ) that can be obtained through self-assessment (see below) or by estimating someone else's SQ by attempting to respond as you believe they would.
-While the latter method may introduce some bias, it can still provide valuable insights.
-You can begin the test below.
+While we work to develop an app to evaluate SQ in text as described above, we also propose a test to estimate the Individual Stupidity Quotient (ISQ).
+This can be obtained through self-assessment (see below) or by estimating someone else’s ISQ by responding as you believe they would.
+While the latter method may introduce significant bias, it can still provide valuable insights.
+You can begin the test by clicking the link below or on the menu.

-The test is based in part on concepts analyzed in the "accordeon" (colored areas that will expand or contract when clicked) below, in which we explore salient areas where stupidity may stealthily prevail.
+The test is based in part on concepts analyzed in the "accordion" (colored areas that will expand or contract when clicked) found in the Menu (top right), where we explore salient areas where stupidity may stealthily prevail.
 The Latin suffix "-itis" is often used to denote an ailment; for example, just as laryngitis refers to the inflammation of the larynx, we propose the term ideologitis to describe a state of ideological "dis-ease," as opposed to a reasonable engagement with an ideology.
 While one can appreciate or thoughtfully adhere to aspects of an ideology, fanatical and irrational adherence often denotes stupidity.
-For example, holding a specific belief about a topic may be justified, but hating or violently attacking those who think differently would be a clear case of ideologitis—unfortunately, this is all too common.
+For instance, holding a specific belief about a topic may be justified, but hating or violently attacking those who think differently would be a clear case of ideologitis—unfortunately, this is all too common.

 We posit and briefly elaborate on several "-itis" concepts that we find particularly obvious and common.
-However, we encourage you to participate, comment, and contribute your own ideas.
+However, we encourage you to participate, comment, and contribute your own ideas by mail.
+Write to us!

 We do not claim to be correct in any of our assertions; rather, we offer these ideas as areas of thought to be contemplated, evaluated, and explored further.